 Ricotta cheese is an ingredient most known for its necessity in lasagna, but it’s a star in baked goods, too.
 Many people avoid ricotta because of its grainy texture, but I assure you it’s undetectable in this recipe.
 It just makes the pancakes as light as air (and with a protein punch, healthier, to boot).
 I grated a little lemon zest into the batter and added some juice to be sure the flavor came through.

 Lemon and blueberry is one of my favorite combinations, ever.
-Instead of a traditional maple syrup topping, I simmered blueberries with lemon juice, honey, and a little water to make a delectable, gorgeously fuchsia sauce.
+Instead of a traditional maple syrup topping, I simmered blueberries with lemon juice, and a little sugar to make a delectable, gorgeously fuchsia sauce.
 Easier on the eyes and better for you!
 (I am in no way a health-food blogger, but I’m often looking for ways to counteract all the delicious, not-so-healthful food I happily consume).
 Normally I’m ravenous just a few hours after eating a high-carb meal like pancakes, but these kept me comfortably full until lunch, which was a plus.

 As expected, these pancakes were a hit with both Lemon Baby (not quite a year old) and S (4).
 S had seconds, actually, which I think brought his pancake total to five.
 He sure can put them away (what I would give for his metabolism).

 Bottom line: Although I love an excuse to eat dessert for breakfast, these pancakes didn’t feel too heavy or decadent, thanks to the relatively low sugar and the freshness of the sauce.
 Try them the next time you’re feeling the Sunday Blues and you need a little pick-me-up!

 - 1/2 teaspoon baking soda

 - 2 tablespoons granulated sugar

 - 1/8 teaspoon salt